-Americans buy about 300,000 tons of candy during the week of Halloween,.
+Americans buy about 300,000 tons of candy during the week of Halloween, according to Vox.
 That’s about 2 pounds per person!
 The good news is that simple habits, like brushing and flossing, can help your child celebrate a cavity-free Halloween.

 The scariest thing about Halloween should be ghosts, ghouls, and goblins—not tooth decay.